1200wd/bitcoinlib/docs/_static/manuals.caching.rst

 Disable caching
 ---------------

 Caching is enabled by default.
-To disable caching set the environment variable ENABLE_SERVICE_CACHING to False or set this variable in the config.ini file placed in your .bitcoinlib/config directory.
+To disable caching set the environment variable SERVICE_CACHING_ENABLED to False or set this variable (service_caching_enabled) in the config.ini file placed in your .bitcoinlib/config directory.

 Troubleshooting